 Basic setup for animated Sprites (texture atlas).

-Lets you load the most basic component node.
-The component that is automatically created when a new effect is made.
+The most basic component node.
+The component that is automatically created when a new effect is introduced to the editor.

-For more information on the Particle Editor's node references, please refer to Wavicle Effect References.
+For more information on the Particle Editor's node references, please refer to Particle Effect Features.